PaddlePaddle/PARL/examples/Application/Traffic-Light-Control/README.md

 python train_FRAP.py
 ```

-If you want to compare the different results, you can load the right model path in the `config.py` and the right data path in the `config.json`, then run:
+If you want to compare the different results, you can load the right model path in the `config.py` and the right data path in the `config.json`, and then run:
 ```bash
 python test.py
 ```